How to Fix Error F3-E0 on Jenn-Air JJW2830DS (Wall Oven)

 Step 1

-Disconnect power to the oven at the circuit breaker before doing anything else, because F3-E0 indicates an open circuit in the oven temperature sensor and you will be working near the sensor wiring and control board connections.
+First things first—disconnect power to the oven at the circuit breaker.
+The F3-E0 error indicates an open circuit in the oven temperature sensor, and you’ll be working near the sensor wiring and control board connections.
 Cutting power eliminates the risk of electric shock and prevents the control board from logging additional fault codes while the circuit is open.
 Leave power off for at least 60 seconds to allow the board to fully discharge.

 Step 2

-Locate the temperature sensor on the back wall of the oven cavity — it is secured by two Phillips screws and connects to the wiring harness via a 2-pin connector.
-Disconnect the harness and set your multimeter to Rx1 (resistance times 1); at room temperature a good sensor reads approximately 1,080–1,100 ohms, while an open circuit (infinite resistance) confirms the sensor has failed and must be replaced.
-Pro tip: note the exact resistance reading, because an intermittent partial reading can point to a hairline crack in the sensor element rather than a clean break.
+Now, locate the temperature sensor on the back wall of the oven cavity.
+It’s secured by two Phillips screws and connects to the wiring harness via a 2-pin connector.
+Disconnect the harness and set your multimeter to Rx1 (resistance times 1).
+At room temperature, a good sensor reads approximately 1,080–1,100 ohms.
+An open circuit (infinite resistance) confirms that the sensor has failed and must be replaced.
+Pro tip: note the exact resistance reading; an intermittent partial reading can indicate a hairline crack in the sensor element rather than a clean break.

 Step 3

-Install the replacement sensor by routing the wiring harness through the back wall opening the same way the original was routed, making sure the harness is not kinked or pinched against any sharp metal edges that could wear through the insulation over time.
-Seat the 2-pin connector until it clicks, then drive the two mounting screws snug — firm finger-tight plus a quarter turn is enough, since over-tightening can crack the ceramic sensor body.
-Double-check that the sensor probe sits fully inside the oven cavity and is not contacting the cavity wall.
+Next, install the replacement sensor.
+Route the wiring harness through the back wall opening just like the original was routed, ensuring the harness isn’t kinked or pinched against any sharp metal edges that could wear through the insulation over time.
+Seat the 2-pin connector until it clicks, then tighten the two mounting screws snugly.
+Firm finger-tight plus a quarter turn is sufficient, as over-tightening can crack the ceramic sensor body.
+Double-check that the sensor probe sits fully inside the oven cavity and isn’t contacting the cavity wall.

 Step 4

-Restore power at the breaker and allow the oven to complete its startup self-test; if the new sensor is reading correctly, the control board will clear the F3-E0 code automatically without requiring a manual reset.
-To confirm the repair, set the oven to 350°F and verify the cavity temperature with an independent oven thermometer — the reading should settle within 15–25°F of the set point once fully preheated.
-A persistent offset greater than 25°F may indicate a calibration adjustment is needed in the oven settings menu, not another sensor fault.
+Restore power at the breaker and allow the oven to complete its startup self-test.
+If the new sensor is reading correctly, the control board will clear the F3-E0 code automatically without requiring a manual reset.
+To confirm the repair, set the oven to 350°F and verify the cavity temperature with an independent oven thermometer—the reading should settle within 15–25°F of the set point once fully preheated.
+A persistent offset greater than 25°F may indicate that a calibration adjustment is needed in the oven settings menu, not another sensor fault.

 Step 5

-If F3-E0 returns after sensor replacement, the fault lies in the wiring path rather than the sensor itself, so visually inspect the entire harness run from the sensor connector to the control board connector for burn marks, melted insulation, or pinched wires.
-Set your multimeter to continuity or Rx1 and probe each wire in the harness from the sensor-side connector pin to the corresponding control board connector pin — any open or high-resistance reading identifies the damaged wire segment that needs repair or harness replacement.
-Pay particular attention to the point where the harness passes through the back wall grommet, as heat cycling commonly causes chafing and wire breaks at that location.
+If F3-E0 returns after replacing the sensor, the fault lies in the wiring path rather than the sensor itself.
+Visually inspect the entire harness run from the sensor connector to the control board connector for burn marks, melted insulation, or pinched wires.
+Set your multimeter to continuity or Rx1 and probe each wire in the harness from the sensor-side connector pin to the corresponding control board connector pin.
+Any open or high-resistance reading identifies the damaged wire segment that needs repair or harness replacement.
+Pay particular attention to where the harness passes through the back wall grommet, as heat cycling commonly causes chafing and wire breaks at that location.

 Where to Buy Replacement Parts